Goal

 A long skip-strike butterfly spread with calls is a three-part strategy involving four calls.
 If there are four strike prices, A, B, C and D, with A being the lowest, a long skip-strike butterfly spread with calls is created by buying one call at strike A, selling two calls at strike B, skipping strike C and buying one call at strike D. All calls have the same expiration date, and the four strike prices are equidistant.

 This is an advanced strategy because the maximum risk is high in percentage terms and because “costs” are high.
-Given three strike prices, there are multiple commissions in addition to three bid-ask spreads when opening the position and again when closing it.
+Given three strike prices, there are three bid-ask spreads when opening the position and again when closing it.
 As a result, it is essential to open and close the position at “good prices.”
 It is also important to consider the per-contract commission rate since commissions will impact the return on investment.

 Example of long skip-strike butterfly spread with calls